 American Heart Association data show more than 350,000 EMS-assessed out-of-hospital cardiac arrests occur in the U.S. PFA, in collaboration with several partner agencies, launched the free PulsePoint smartphone app in our community in 2015.
-This life-saving app alerts users to an incident, within a half-mile of their current geographic location, at which CPR is needed.
+This life-saving app alerts users when CPR is needed within a quarter of a mile of their current geographic location.
 Why?
 With sudden-cardiac events, such as a heart attack, every second counts.
 About 90 percent of people who suffer out-of-hospital cardiac arrests die.
 However, cardiopulmonary resuscitation, or CPR, especially if performed immediately, can double or triple a cardiac arrest victim’s chance of survival.

 Hands-only CPR has been shown to be as effective as conventional CPR for cardiac arrest at home, at work or in public.
 It has two easy steps.